An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Blé, Bled, Blés, Blée, Blées, Bley, Blez, du Blé, de Blé, de Blee, du Blee, Dublé and many more.

-First found in Bourgogne, where the family has held a family seat since very early times.
+First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family has held a family seat since very early times.

 This web page shows only a small excerpt of our Bleau research.
 Another 279 words(20 lines of text) covering the years 1235, 1273, 1402, 1537, 1571, 1601, 1613, 1615, 1703, and 1730 are included under the topic Early Bleau History in all our PDF Extended History products.

 More information is included under the topic Early Bleau Notables in all our PDF Extended History products.